tpoisot/bipy/reference/classes/tests/index.md

 test_web.nestedness()
 {% endhighlight %}

 The `nestedness` method requires no supplementary argument.
+The significancy of the pattern will be assessed for the whole network, and each of the trophic levels.

 ## Results output